Ulmus minor 'Viminalis': Notable trees

 Elwes and Henry list notable specimens "of this variety" (the type tree described and illustrated) in the Cambridge University Botanic Garden (70 ft) and in Gisselfeld Park, Denmark (60 ft).
 Three trees labelled U. 'Viminalis', pollarded in 1984, stand in Benalla Botanic Gardens, Australia.
-A specimen of the same cultivar, apparently unpollarded, stands in Lydiard Street, Ballarat, Victoria.
+An old specimen of the same cultivar, apparently unpollarded, stands in Lydiard Street, Ballarat, Victoria.
+The last known (2026) non-variegated 'Viminalis' in Europe is the specimen in Withdean Park, Brighton.